d0tTino/docs-/docs/ai-research/context-windows-appendix.md

 ## D. Design matrix summary

 The table in [context-windows-design-matrix.md](context-windows-design-matrix.md) lists the main families of methods (positional scaling, efficient attention, streaming/compressive, distributed full attention, external memory, system-level optimisations) along with their complexity, typical effective length, advantages and caveats.
 Use this matrix to compare techniques and decide which to apply in your project.
+The figure below is also featured in the [Context Windows Field Guide](context-windows-field-guide.md) and examined in depth in the [Context Windows Deep Dive](context-windows-deep-dive.md).

 ![Context windows design matrix](context-windows-design-matrix.svg)